British Biology Olympiad

-The BBO 2019 will take place between 1st - 8th February 2019.
+The BBO 2019 took place between 1st - 8th February 2019.
 The competition consists of two, 45-minute multiple choice online tests.
 These are taken in schools under staff-supervised conditions at any time convenient during the competition dates.

 The BBO also provides a means of selecting a team to represent the UK at the International Biology Olympiad (see below).

 The BBO is organised by the UK Biology Competitions committee and administered by the Royal Society of Biology.